 I hate catching public transport.
 Is there parking available at the studio?

-There’s plenty of free street parking around the studio and you’ll usually have no troubles finding something within a block or two.
+There’s plenty of street parking around the studio and you’ll usually have no troubles finding something within a block or two.
 Keep in mind however that we are not the local council, parking inspectors nor law enforcement.
 We can’t and don’t guarantee you a park within a certain distance of the studio.
-West End is a very busy area, increasingly more so every day, so please allow a little extra time to find parking and make your way to your appointment.
+Fortitude Valley is a very busy area, increasingly more so every day, so please allow a little extra time to find parking and make your way to your appointment.

 What are the shop hours?

 Our opening hours are 11am to 6pm, Tuesday through Saturday and there’s always someone available to talk to you about laser tattoo removal and lightening during these times.
 The first and last hours of the day can get a little busy however, as we get clients ready for the first sessions of the day and finalise the last, so after 12 noon and before 5pm are ideal times to talk over all aspects of your treatment.

 What equipment do you use?